chetansinghsajwan/notes/http/method-registry.md

 The registry is located at https://www.iana.org/assignments/http-methods.

-HTTP method registrations _MUST_ include the following fields:
+HTTP method registrations must include the following fields:

 - Method Name
 - Safe ("yes" or "no")